What documents does Student Legal Services recommend?

 • After the appointment, SLS staff will draft the documents and email them to your student to review.

-• Once your student approves the documents, SLS will schedule a time for your student to come to our office to sign the documents.
+• Once your student approves the documents, SLS will schedule a time for your student to come to our office to sign the documents, or if preferred, will get instructions on signing the documents elsewhere.

 • Parents do not need to be present for the signing.